itochax23/DiamondMachineLearning/README.md

 * Database Engine: Postgres
 * Machine Learning Model: Logistic Regression for predicting type (lab vs. natural).
 * Live Predictions: Yes

 ---

-# Technologies Used
-## Data Cleaning and Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.

-## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.

-## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.

-## Dashboard
-In addition to using a Flask template, we will also integrate Tableau for a fully functioning and interactive dashboard.

----